University of Calgary School of Architecture, Planning, and Landscape

 Areas of impact

-Embedded in the heart of the city, the move further cements ongoing opportunities for work and integrated learning, with the ground floor offering a Design-Justice lab: a functional zone to invite in the public for meaningful dialogue.
-It’s meant to be a handshake with the surrounding community, and a space for marginalized voices to be heard and understood, from which students can learn and explore solutions to the most challenging issues of our time.
+Embedded in the heart of the city, the new school ensures ongoing opportunities for work and integrated learning.
+The ground floor includes a Design-Justice lab: a functional zone to invite in the public for meaningful dialogue.
+Meant to be a handshake with the surrounding community, the space creates room for marginalized voices to be heard and understood.
+Through this exchange, students can learn and begin to explore solutions to the most challenging issues of our time.

 Other Projects